 PET-MAT is a research group at FA CTU in Prague, which is investigating application of recycled PET in architecture.
 The group primarily develops a brick produced by an industrial method of blow moulding.
 PET-MAT was born on 1st of July 2014 in Experimental studio, which has a tradition in implementing garbage as a building material since 2010.
-Since 2014 this research is financed by KMV a. s. in Prague.
+Since 2014 this research is supported by two main partners: KMV a. s. in Prague and CTU Prague.

-In April we constructed a pavilion for the publishers of CTU at the Book World in Prague.
+Every April – already as a tradition – we construct a pavilion for the publishers of CTU at the Book World event in Prague.